cocos/cocos-docs/en/physics/physics-example.md

 3. Aiming - collision matrix (filter detection), raycast detection, static plane

     Aiming is the step before shooting an arrow.
-The collimator is on the ray where the arrow is pointing, a static plane collision body is added in front of the cross, and then the position of the collimator can be obtained using raycast detection.
+The collimator is on the ray where the arrow is pointing, a static plane collider is added in front of the cross, and then the position of the collimator can be obtained using raycast detection.

     ![arm](example-img/arm.jpg)